Update: Chase has confirmed that the restaurant credits and other non-lounge benefits are not changing for Chase Sapphire Reserve cardholders

 Priority Pass is a network of more than 1,200 airport lounges worldwide that you can get free with certain credit cards.
 But one of the best perks isn't a lounge at all: You can also get credits ($28 for you and a guest, generally) to eat at a growing number of airport restaurants.

-It’s a great benefit – perhaps too great.
+It's a great benefit – perhaps too great.
 American Express confirmed with View From the Wing that it will stop including those restaurant credits as of Aug.
-1. That means American Express cards that come with free Priority Pass memberships like the American Express Platinum, the Hilton Aspire card, Marriott Bonvoy Brilliant, and others will no longer be eligible for these free meals.
+1. That means American Express cards that come with free Priority Pass memberships like the Platinum Card from American Express, the Hilton Aspire card, Marriott Bonvoy Brilliant American Express Card, and others will no longer be eligible for these free meals.